-WDV on 1st Apr.
+WDV o on 1st Apr.
 09

 (+) Cost of new asset purchased (+)

 Total

-(-) Sales Price of the asset sold (-)

-WDV on 31st Mar.010
+(-) Sales Price of the asset sold WDV on 31st Mar.010 (-)

-Follov ving are the prescribed rates of depreciation on some of the he important Assets.
+Follow ring are the prescribed rates of depreciation on s ome of the import tant Ass sets.

 i.
 Residential Building 5%

 ii.
 Commercial Building 10%

 iii.
 Furniture 10%

-iv.
-Motor Car 15%
+Motor Car

-v.
-Scooter, motorcycle 15%
+Scooter, motorcycle

 vi.
-Plant & Machinery Intangible assets like patent, copyright, know how etc vii. viii.
+Plant & Machinery 15%

+vii.
+Intangible assets like patent, copyright, know how etc 25%

+viii.
+Computer 60%

-Computer Professional books: ix.
+ix.
+Professional books:

-a) Books annually published
+a) Books annually published 100%

-Other books
+b) Other books 60%

-60% 20% additional dep. will be allowed on assets purchased during the previous year.
-But assets use for
+20% additional dep. will be allowed on assets purchased during the previous year.
+But assets use for less than 180 days rate of additional depreciation will be 10%

-- less than 180 days rate of additional depreciation will be 10% Expenditure on scientific research: Every amount of such expenditure, whether it is capital or 4. revenue, will be fully allowed.
+- 4. Expenditure on scientific research: Every amount of such expenditure, whether it is capital or revenue, will be fully allowed.
 (Sec.
 35) - 5.
 Contribution to national laboratory: Weighted deduction of 200% will be allowed.
 [Sec.
-35(2AA)1 - Patents, copyright, technical know how: Exp.
+35(2AA)] - 6.
+Patents, copyright, technical know how: Exp.
 On them exp.
-On various intangible assets like 6. patent, copyright license, trademark, know how etc. will be treated as capital expenditure hence it all be disallowed if it is written in P & L a/c (Sec.
+On various intangible assets like patent, copyright license, trademark, know how etc. will be treated as capital expenditure hence it all be disallowed if it is written in P & L a/c (Sec.
 35 A & 35 AB) Being a capital expenditure, 25% dep.
 Will be allowed on it.
 (If intangible assets acquired after 31/3/98).
-In case of Patent/ copyright acquired before 1/4/1998 it would be allowed in 14 years equal installments.

-- 7. Preliminary Expenses: They are allowable in 5 equal annual installments.
+In case of Patent/copyright acquired before 1/4/1998 it would be allowed in 14 years equal installments. - 7.
+Preliminary Expenses: They are allowable in 5 equal annual installments.
 It means that every year, 1/5th will be allowed & 4/5 disallowed.
 (Sec.
 35 D) - 8.
 Expenditure on prospecting of minerals: Allowable in 10 equal annual installments i.e. every year 1/10th allowed and 9/10th disallowed.
 (Sec.
 35 E) - 9.
 Exp.
 On family planning programs: If some amount is spent by the assessee on family planning programs of employees, allowed fully capital expenditure is allowed 1/5 portion and revenue expenditure whether it is capital or revenue expenses will be fully disallowed.
 [Sec.
 36 (i) (ix)] - 10.
 Payment for rural development program: This expense will be allowed fully only when the payment is made to an approved institution.
 (Sec.
 35 CCA) - 11.
 Security, transaction Tax - 12.
 Other deduction (Sec 36) Insurance Premium, Bonus Bad Debts, Commission, Interest on capital, Contribution to P.F./ Gratuity fund - 13.
 Tea, coffee & rubber Development Account (Sec.
 33AB)